-Job(s): Independent Artist, proficient in Graphic Design and Illustration, Pet Sitter, Internet Magical Girl
+Job(s): Independent artist, proficient in Graphic Design and Illustration, micro business owner, Magical Girl

 Art & Work History